mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Mel hesitated, thinking of a way out, and then made a peculiar humming sound with her fingers at her neck.
 Laen-Laen looked over to her for a moment and then slowly approached them, looking around at every corner.

   "Hurry it up!"
-The woman demanded with the bar still at Melna's neck.
+The maman demanded with the bar still at Melna's neck.

   Suddenly, a voice called from behind them, "Melna. glad I found you."

-  The pair turned around to find Pomri, on her own saffa, holding a titanium spear as long as her body was tall.
+  The pair turned around to find Pomri, on her own saffa, holding a titanium sword to the maman's neck.

   "Looks like you've made some friends," she said.

-  The man immediately dropped the steel bar and tugged on the maman's arm and they dashed away from the station as fast as they could.
+  The maman immediately dropped the steel bar and tugged on the man's arm and they dashed away from the station as fast as they could.

   "You're woefully unprepared," said Pomri.